IBM/bamoe-university/docs/guided_exercises/03_dmn/getting-started.md

 5. This will have a section of the browser turn into a form and you can run the model right there.
 Modifying the checkbox based on the boolean of `had previous incidents` and set an `Age` based on the data type being a number.

+    !!!
+INFO

-    > 📘 INFO: Within this form you may see that if you just put an age in that the result returns _(null)_.
+        Within this form you may see that if you just put an age in that the result returns _(null)_.
 This is because the way that a typical form works when generated is that a non-checked box assumes _null_, which the rules by default do not check for null.
 To quickly get around this from the form you can check and uncheck the checkbox and move forward with your testing.
 This initializes the value, this is because the form when it sends it for initial execution has the boolean value as a null.
 How would you address this in the rules? _HINT_: since we're checking if the number of incidents has a checkbox or not, you can write it as `? = false or ? = null`.
 Why the `?`?
 This is a way that DMN through the Friendly Enough Expression Language uses the column header object that you're testing to simplify checking a variable against a condition!

     ![Form inputs](../99_images/business_automation/dmn/form-input-exec.png)